 Follow award-winning photographer Michael Winsor as he guides you to over 50 stunning locations across the province.
-For each location, Michael will advise you on how and when to capture those magical sunsets or sunrises, where it will seem like the horizon goes on forever.
+For each site, Michael will advise you on how and when to capture those magical sunsets or sunrises, where it will seem like the horizon goes on forever.

 So you don't get confused as to what locations you've already been to, you can mark any locations as "photographed"

 For each location with the Photographer's Guide to Newfoundland, Michael has provided detailed notes as to what to look for, the best time of the day for the shoot, and even types of lenses you should use.